A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Introduction

-A clinical MRI session typically involves the acquisition of multiple scans of the same anatomy through the application of different MR pulse sequences, exhibiting different contrasts.
-Because these scans are different reflections of the same underlying reality, they share a high degree of shared structure.
-However, currently deployed clinical protocols acquire and reconstruct each scan as an independent measurement, not leveraging the information redundancy across scans.
-There is, therefore, an opportunity to further optimize MRI sessions by exploiting this shared information.
-On the reconstruction side, multi-contrast methods have addressed this problem by introducing the shared information into the reconstruction phase to allow higher levels of k-space undersampling.
-In the simplest case of two contrasts, multi-contrast reconstruction can be classified into two types -- (a) guided reconstruction, where an existing high-quality reference scan is used to guide the reconstruction of an undersampled second scan \citep{ehrhardt_multicontrast_2016,weizman2016reference,zhou_dudornet_2020} and (b) joint reconstruction, where both contrasts are undersampled and are reconstructed simultaneously \citep{bilgic2011multi,huang2014fast,kopanoglu2020simultaneous}.
+A clinical MRI session typically involves acquiring multiple contrast-weighted scans of the same anatomy through the application of different MR pulse sequences.
+Since these scans are different reflections of the same underlying reality, they share a high degree of shared structure.
+However, currently deployed clinical protocols acquire and reconstruct each scan as an independent measurement, ignoring the information redundancy across scans.
+There is, therefore, an opportunity to further optimize acquisition times of MRI sessions by exploiting this shared information.
+On the reconstruction side, multi-contrast methods have addressed this problem by introducing shared information into the reconstruction phase, enabling higher levels of k-space undersampling.
+In the simplest case with two contrasts, multi-contrast reconstruction can be classified into two types: (a) guided reconstruction, where an existing high-quality reference scan is used to guide the reconstruction of an undersampled second scan \citep{ehrhardt_multicontrast_2016,weizman2016reference,zhou_dudornet_2020} and (b) joint reconstruction, where both contrasts are undersampled and are reconstructed simultaneously \citep{bilgic2011multi,huang2014fast,kopanoglu2020simultaneous}.
 In this work, we consider the problem of guided reconstruction, assuming no inter-scan motion between reference and target scans.